 Blocking People on Twitter

-The first method is to visit their profile on the site, click the small “three dots” icon near the top-right, and click on “Block .”
-Once you’ve done this, they will be unable to message or follow you.
+The first method is to visit their profile on the site, click the small “three dots” icon near the top-right, and click on “Block.”
+Once you’ve done this, they will not be unable to message or follow you.
 There are more details on the implications of blocking people on Twitter here.

-One particular implication of blocking people that it’s worth being aware of is that blocked users could still see your tweets if you have a public profile and they’re not logged on to the account you’ve blocked.
-If this is a concern to you, you’ll need to consider whether you’d be better of switching to a “protected” account, as described earlier.
+One thing to remember if you block someone is that blocked user could still see your tweets if you have a public profile and they log out of their account.
+If this is a concern, you’ll need to consider whether you’d be better of switching to a “protected” account, as described earlier.

-You can also block users “on the fly” while you’re browsing Twitter by clicking the small downward arrow next to any person’s tweet, and selecting the block option from there.
+You can also block users while you’re browsing Twitter by clicking the small downward arrow next to any person’s tweet and selecting the "Block" option from there.

 You can see what apps have access to your Twitter account by visiting the “Apps” section in the same settings menu.
 It’s well worth having a good look through the list and using the “revoke access” option for any app you don’t recognize or no longer use.

-When you link an app to Twitter, you choose how much access that app has.
-In some cases this access is minimal, but in others, apps are given the right to tweet on your behalf - so to maximize your privacy, you should minimize the number of apps that have any kind of access.
+When you link an app to Twitter, you opt for how much access that app has.
+In some cases that access is minimal, but in other cases, apps are given the right to tweet on your behalf. thus, to maximize your privacy, you should minimize the number of apps that have any kind of access.

 Some Final Thoughts

-Tweaking your Twitter settings to enhance your privacy is a really quick job, and one well worth doing.
-While you’re there, you should also activate the “two step verification” discussed earlier in this guide.
+Tweaking your Twitter settings to enhance your privacy is a quick job, and one well worth doing.
+While you’re there, you should also activate the “two-step verification.”

-Whether you choose to go for a full “protected” account (a good idea if you wish to keep your Twitter activity between you and a small group of friends and family), or merely exercise a little more control over a public account, the options are there - making it possible to use Twitter without compromising your privacy more than you’re comfortable with.
+Whether you choose to go for a full “protected” account (a good idea if you wish to keep your Twitter activity between you and a small group of friends and family), or merely exercise a little more control over a public account, the options are there - making it possible to use Twitter without compromising your privacy.

 Dangers of Instagram

-Many users add multiple hashtags to their Instagram posts in the hope of boosting their reach and having their photos and video clips seen by as wide an audience as possible.
-This rather flies in the face of a desire for privacy, as it’s reasonable to argue that privacy isn’t something the average Instagram user is in search of!
-That said, there are settings within Instagram that it’s sensible to review.
-There’s also, in common with Twitter, the option of locking down an Instagram account so that it is only visible to followers you authorize personally.
+Many users add multiple hashtags to their Instagram posts in the hope of boosting their reach to have their posts viewed by the widest audience possible.
+This rather flies in the face of a desire for privacy!
+That said, there are settings within Instagram users can review.
+There’s also the option of locking down an Instagram account so that it is only visible to followers you authorize personally.